UrLab/lechbot/README.md

     "users": []
 }
 ```
-with the user names of the sudoers in the users array (you can allways add some later using the bot command or modifying the file)
+with the user names of the sudoers in the users array (you can allways add some later using the bot command or by modifying the file)

 ### Test in command line only